-🎸 Don’t buy another guitar - get your current guitar set up properly!
+🎸 Don’t buy another guitar - get your current guitar set up properly by your local guitar tech!

 🎸 Learning guitar but it’s hard?
 Maybe your guitar needs a set up - bring it in for a free assessment.